 Meditation & Hatha Yoga

-To go a little deeper into the practice of meditation which is the ultimate goal of Hatha Yoga...
+The ultimate goal of Hatha Yoga is to facilitate the practice of meditation ...
 How can we find peace with aliveness, stillness with awareness?
-Those of you who have been practicing for years have surely identified that over time, a creation - sometimes silently - takes place within us...
+Those of you who have been practicing for years have surely identified that over time, a transformation - sometimes silently - takes place within us...
 The mind becomes aware and learns to concentrate.
-We begin to experience sensations that once were nonexistent or seemed poor, to look within, to detect reactions, to approach ourselves sweetly and exploratively, to have courage and clarity, to question, to discipline, and through this, to feel safe to stare the moment in the face and let go of whatever it holds.
+We begin to experience sensations that once were nonexistent or seemed poor, to look within, to detect reactions, to approach ourselves compassionately and exploratively, to have courage and clarity, to question, to discipline, and through this, to feel safe to be fully in the moment and to whatever it holds.

 Release the hunger.
 There is nowhere to go, nothing to do and nothing to attain...